 "I then read from the Bible, 'If God did not spare His own Son (Jesus) in whom He was well pleased from the wilderness, why do you think He will spare you?'"

-As he kept reading and praying, weeks later it became clear that God was teaching him that he worshipped his career above all.
+As he kept reading and praying, weeks later it became clear that God was teaching him that he worshiped his career above all.
 He quotes from a book by Tim Keller, "An idol is whatever you look at and say 'If I have that...then I'll know I have value and I'll feel significant."

-"I realised God was speaking to me, saying, 'You have so much value.
+"I realized God was speaking to me, saying, 'You have so much value.
 I can use you even when you're not there.
 It's not what you've done that's given you value – I am giving you value.'
 It was incredible!"